skip to content

 9. Trust your photographer

 It helps to hire a photographer you can trust, that goes without saying.
 You need to be able to trust they can churn our fantastic photos whatever the weather.
 But you also need to trust they have your best interests at heart.
-For example, we adore a rain photo but we’re not going to drag you out in torrential rain in the middle of the day (unless you’re up for it because we’re up for anything).
+For example, we adore a wedding day rain photo but we’re not going to drag you out in torrential rain in the middle of the day (unless you’re up for it because we’re up for anything!).

 The picture below was taken just before the first dance.
 Jess and Ollie were more than happy to come out in the rain.
 It had just stopped pouring down torrentially and it didn’t feel like it was raining at all and the air felt kind of damp.
 This is how it came out on camera with a bit of lighting magic.